Beagle Harrier

 Is the Beagle Harrier a good apartment dog?

-They require significant daily exercise, including long walks and opportunities to run in a secure area.
+They require significant daily exercise, including long walks or runs, to maintain their physical and mental health.

 Are they easy to train?

-They are intelligent but can be independent; consistent, positive reinforcement training is essential.
+They are intelligent but can be stubborn; consistent, positive reinforcement training is essential.

 Do they get along with other pets?